ericgio/react-bootstrap-typeahead/README.md

 To modify the example, clone the repository, `npm install` and `npm run example` to build the example index file.
 You can then open the HTML file locally in a browser.
 You can also try the [live example](http://ericgio.github.io/react-bootstrap-typeahead/).

 ## Browser Support
-Recent versions of the following are supported:
+Recent versions of the following browsers are supported:
 - Chrome
 - Firefox
 - IE (10/11)